90s Alternative Music: Grunge, Bands, Songs, Albums & MTV

 Where should I start with 90s alternative music?

-Start with 50 essential 90s alternative songs, then use this hub to choose a lane.
-For the full story, read the 90s Alternative & Grunge deep dive, then move into the Big 4 of grunge, MTV alternative videos, best 90s alternative albums, Britpop, industrial rock and 90s movie soundtracks.
+Start with the 50 essential 90s alternative songs, then move into the Big 4 of grunge, the best alternative albums, MTV videos, Britpop, industrial rock, women of alternative and movie soundtracks.

-90s alternative and grunge became popular because it offered a rawer, stranger and more emotionally direct contrast to the polished pop and glam-metal culture that dominated before it.
-MTV, radio, soundtracks and major-label attention helped push the sound into the mainstream.
+The music offered a rawer and more emotionally direct contrast to the polished pop and glam-metal culture that came before it.
+MTV, modern-rock radio, movie soundtracks and major-label promotion helped bring the sound into the mainstream.